kevinolega/callcentertrainingtips/_posts/2016-10-28-thirty-one.md

 If you say no I don’t have any questions then you’re guaranteed to fail.

-In fact at the beginning, you are being tested about asking questions.
+In fact, at the beginning, you are being tested about asking questions.

 Your interviewer is secretly noting how many times you ask questions.